yon3zu/403WebShell/README.md

 ## _license_

-GNU GENERAL PUBLIC LICENSE<br/>
+GNU GENERAL PUBLIC LICENSE
-Version 2, June 1991
+Version 3, 29 June 2007

-Copyright (C) 1989, 1991 Free Software Foundation, Inc.,<br/>
+ Copyright (C) 2007 Free Software Foundation, Inc. [https://fsf.org/)](https://fsf.org/)<br>
-51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA<br/>
-Everyone is permitted to copy and distribute verbatim copies<br/>
+ Everyone is permitted to copy and distribute verbatim copies<br>
  of this license document, but changing it is not allowed.

 ## _reference_